homebrew8088/8088-PC-Compatible/README.md

 8088 PC Compatible
 ![alt text](/images/20211027_110916.jpg)

-This is a repository for my 8088 PC XT Compatible project developed in 2021.
+This is a repository for my 8088 PC Compatible project developed in 2021.
 The Motherboard is built to be generally PC XT compatible.

 https://www.homebrew8088.com/